Nelly-Wambui/Collins-Nelly/Miniproject-Report.md

 Tomato production faces threats with one of them being infection by begomoviuses which are associated with tomato leaf curl diseases.
 Lack of enough information on the molecular properties of tomato begomoviruses in Kenya encouraged the investigation of their population and genetic diversity.
 The tomato fruits are not only useful for their nutritional value, such as having antioxidant properties to fight cancer, but are also a major source of income for smallholder rural farmers.
 To help in increase of yields, solving production constraints is of importance; and diseases caused by viruses are the third significant constraint.
 Sixty of the 136 viruses that infect tomatoes are members of the genus _Begomovirus_ and family Geminiviridae.

+There was evaluation odf recombinant isolates within the population and the occurrence of selection pressure.
 The use of metagenomics in this approach was in identification of viruses in association with the disease

 ## Step 1: Downloading SRA data